A guide to travelling on buses, trains and ferries with prams, luggage and other items.

 Prams and luggage on trains

 Prams are permitted on trains.
 Please ensure you put the brake on prams when waiting on platforms and on board the train.
-Use the mobility ramps located on the 2nd and 5th carriages for boarding.
+Use the mobility ramps located on the middle carriage of the 3 car trains, or the second and fifth carriages of the 6 car trains for boarding.

 Within reason, luggage and other items can be taken on board, however space is often limited so check with the train operator, Transdev, before you travel.
 Transdev can be contacted by phone or by email.